clusterlink-net/clusterlink/CONTRIBUTING.md

  a code comment.
 This also applies to answering questions from reviewers: it is best done by clarifying the code or add documentation, rather than in the PR comment thread.

+#### PR Review

-1. A reviewer will assign themselves to the pull request.
+A reviewer will assign themselves to the pull request.
 If you don't see anyone assigned after 3 business days, you can leave a comment asking for a review, or ping in slack.
 Sometimes we have busy days, sick days, weekends and vacations, so a little patience is appreciated! 🙇‍♀️

-1. The reviewer will leave feedback.
+The reviewer will leave feedback.

 * `nits`: These are suggestions that you may decide to incorporate into your pull request or not without further comment.